This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 This will bring up a screen with way more information than you’ll ever need to know about your canvas.
 Click on the Dimensions tab and you’ll see information about your canvas’s size and DPI.

-Setting up your canvas correctly from the get-go is 95% of the battle against low resolution images.
+Setting up your canvas correctly from the get-go is a big part of the battle against low resolution images.
 If you can get this right, you’ll likely have high resolution images when exporting from Procreate.

-There is one last thing that can get you that last 5% though.
+There is one last thing that you need to keep in mind though

 Export Your Procreate Images as PNG Files for the Highest Resolution